 Articles showing ESG connection or contributing to SDGs will be given preference.

 Authors are required to submit the anonymised version of the article separate from the title page.
 The title page should include article title, author names (clearly identifying the corresponding author), affiliations, and addresses.
 Moreover, the title page should contain abstract of not more than 200 words, up to five keywords, and highlights.
 Article highlights are a short collection of 3 to 5 bullet points (each a maximum of 80 words) that should capture novel results of the research as well as any new method used in the study.
 Highlights will help increase the discoverability of the article via search engines.
-Other relevant information such as acknowledgements, conflict of interest, funding, and roles of each author should be included in the title page.
+Other relevant information such as acknowledgements, conflict of interest, funding, roles of each author and use of generative AI should be included in the title page.

 All submissions must pass through a double anonymised peer review process.
 Manuscripts must be original, unpublished, and not under consideration elsewhere.